Higher-order exceptional points unveiled by nilpotence and mathematical induction: Results

+We also find drastic differences in response dynamics between the passive and active HEPs by examining the inverse Fourier transforms ($\mathcal{F}^{-1}$) of their characteristic transmission spectra, $T_{22}(\omega_s)$ [Eq. (\ref{eq:T22_EP6})] and $T_{51}(\omega_s)$ [Eq. (\ref{eq:T51_EP7_exact})].
+Because $T_{l j}(\omega_s)$ is considered normalized by the constant input spectral intensity $|s_{+, j}(\omega_s)|^2 = 1$, $\mathcal{F}^{-1}[T_{l j}](t)$ is equivalent to the autocorrelation envelope of the output flux amplitude $s_{-, l}$ at port $l$ induced by impulse input to port $j$.
+First, $\mathcal{F}^{-1}[T_{22}](t)$ of the passive EP6 is dominated by a fast rejective response with a damping time constant $\tau$ of about $1/\gamma$, which is also obtained in the exponential decay just for a single resonator with the loss $\gamma$.
+In stark contrast, $\mathcal{F}^{-1}[T_{51}](t)$ for the active EP7 exhibits significantly delayed damping with $\tau = 4.92/\gamma$, because the common outcoupling decay $e^{-\gamma t}$ is counteracted up to the sixth order of $t$ by the synergy of the mode coalescence and gain.
+This result highlights the peculiar advantage of the minimally active HEP in binding light over the passive one; see SI for details.

 Before closing this section, we mention that the design by nilpotence is also effective for periodic systems.
-By placing an additional condition on the couplings between unit cells given by the Bloch theorem, we can find an EP5 in the middle of $\Gamma$ and X points of a one-dimensional lattice, for example; see SI.
+By placing an additional condition on the couplings between unit cells given by the Bloch theorem, we can find an EP5 in the band structure of a one-dimensional lattice, for example; see SI.